Carrie Fisher: Marriages and relationships

-In her 2016 autobiography The Princess Diarist, Fisher wrote that she and Harrison Ford had a three-month affair during the filming of Star Wars in 1976.
+In her 2016 autobiography The Princess Diarist, Fisher wrote that she and Harrison Ford, who was married at the time, had a three-month affair during the filming of Star Wars in 1976.

 Fisher met musician Paul Simon through a mutual friend, actress Shelley Duvall, in 1978, and the pair began dating.

 In 1980, she was briefly engaged to Canadian actor and comedian Dan Aykroyd, who proposed to her on the set of their film The Blues Brothers.
 She said: "We had rings, we got blood tests, the whole shot.
 But then I got back together with Paul Simon."

 Fisher was married to Simon from August 1983 to July 1984, and they dated again for a time after their divorce.
 During their marriage, she appeared in Simon's music video for the song "Rene and Georgette Magritte with Their Dog after the War".
 Simon's song "Hearts and Bones" is about their romance, and she is referenced in his song "Graceland", which was written after their divorce.
 Fisher said she felt privileged to appear in Simon's songs.

 Fisher subsequently had a relationship with the Creative Artists Agency's principal talent agent, Bryan Lourd.
 Their only child, Billie Lourd, was born in 1992.
 Eddie Fisher stated in his autobiography (Been There Done That) that his granddaughter's name is Catherine Fisher Lourd and her nickname is "Billy".
 Carrie Fisher's relationship with Bryan Lourd ended when he left her for a man.
 In interviews, Fisher described Lourd as her second husband, but a 2004 profile revealed that she and Lourd were never legally married.